 - Tribal Electra, Trance.Mantric.Groove – 2008.
 5 song EP, released by White Swan Records on iTunes.
 Buy Here

 - Ariana Saraha, Sampler CD – 2008.
 108-print Limited Edition historical sampler of compositions from 2003-2008

 - Scott Medina, Enchanted – 2004.
 Lead vocals on “Durga Ma”

 - Saffire – 2003.
 Lead vocals on “Spirit Song”

-- Angels of Alchemy, “Chrysalis” – 2002.
-A 16 minute ceremonial music vignette, plus remix by Ariana
+- Angels of Alchemy, Chrysalis – 2002.
+A 16 minute ceremonial music vignette, plus remix by Ariana.
+Buy Here

-- 2007-Present: Performing and touring solo and with band/accompaniment throughout the western states (primarily California, Oregon, Washington, Arizona, New Mexico, Colorado, and Utah)
+- 2007-Present: Performing solo and with accompaniment throughout the western US

-- 2001-2: Founder of Angels of Alchemy, a collaboration with three other singers: Meagan Chandler, Commander Dazzle (aka Mara Powers), and Marta Aarli
+- 2001-2: Founder of Angels of Alchemy, a collaboration with three other singers: Meagan Chandler, Mara Powers) and Marta Aarli

 - 1996-9: Ariana begins her career by writing over a hundred songs

 - NOTABLE VENUES: Boulder Theater, Denver’s Gothic and Oriental Theaters, Immersive Studios, Esalen Institute, Breitenbush and Harbin Retreats, Mishawaka Amphitheater, Planet Bluegrass, Vail’s Ford Amphitheater…